P-adic L-functions for GL(3): Abstract

 \section{Abstract}

-Let $\Pi$ be a regular algebraic cuspidal automorphic representation of $\mathrm{GL}_3(\mathbb{A}_{\mathbb{Q}})$.
-When $\Pi$ is $p$-ordinary for the maximal standard parabolic with Levi $\mathrm{GL}_1 \times \mathrm{GL}_2$, we construct a $p$-adic $L$-function for $\Pi$.
+Let $\Pi$ be a regular algebraic cuspidal automorphic representation (RACAR) of $\mathrm{GL}_3(\mathbb{A}_{\mathbb{Q}})$.
+When $\Pi$ is $p$-nearly-ordinary for the maximal standard parabolic with Levi $\mathrm{GL}_1 \times \mathrm{GL}_2$, we construct a $p$-adic $L$-function for $\Pi$.
 More precisely, we construct a (single) bounded measure $L_p(\Pi)$ on $\Z_p^\times$ attached to $\Pi$, and show it interpolates all the critical values $L(\Pi\times\eta,-j)$ at $p$ in the left-half of the critical strip for $\Pi$ (for varying $\eta$ and $j$).
 This proves conjectures of Coates--Perrin-Riou and Panchishkin in this case.
+We also prove a corresponding result in the right half of the critical strip, assuming near-ordinarity for the other maximal standard parabolic.

 Our construction uses the theory of spherical varieties to build a ``Betti Euler system'', a norm-compatible system of classes in the Betti cohomology of a locally symmetric space for $\mathrm{GL}_3$.
-We work in arbitrary cohomological weight, allow arbitrary ramification at $p$ along the other maximal standard parabolic, and make no self-duality assumption.
+We work in arbitrary cohomological weight, allow arbitrary ramification at $p$ along the Levi factor of the standard parabolic, and make no self-duality assumption.
+We thus give the first constructions of $p$-adic $L$-functions for RACARs of $\mathrm{GL}_n(\A_{\Q})$ of `general type' (i.e.\ those that do not arise as functorial lifts) for any $n >2$.